-In many instances the best solution to find a rapid charger during your journey will be to use the cars interactive screen, this is particularly true with Tesla vehicles.
+In many instances, the best solution to find a rapid charger during your journey will be to use the car’s interactive screen, this is particularly true with Tesla vehicles.

-Conclusions On Rapid Charging
+Conclusions On Rapid Charging (Currently)

 Requiring users to unhitch their RV/Trailer every time they want to charge is not a viable solution.
 There are rumours that Tesla is going to be installing many more pull-in charging stalls.